f5devcentral/f5-agility-labs-nginx/docs/class12/module2/lab1/lab1.rst

 ``deployment.apps/lab-deploy created``

-Kubernetes has become so popular because of it's many features in how it can run workloads and be customized.
+Kubernetes has become so popular because of its many features in how it can run workloads and be customized.
 One of these impressive features is *scaling*.
 Scaling allows you to increase or decrease pod counts.
 You can even set scaling to occur during resource consumption.
 When configuring scaling to happen based on consumption (or lack of), this is called *auto-scaling*.
 In this lab, we will focus on manually scaling resources in the deployment.
 To do this, we will adjust the number of *replicas* specified in the manifest.